-At some point last week, I found out that the Bagaduce Lunch again closed for the season on Labor Day, like last year (I suspect this will be their new schedule?!) so sadly I had to search for somewhere else to eat along the way.
+At some point last week, I found out that the Bagaduce Lunch had again closed for the season on Labor Day, like last year.
+I suspect this will be their new schedule going forward, so we might not have a chance to stop there again in the future unless we make another trip to Maine in June, like we used to.
+Sadly, then, I had to search for somewhere else to eat along the way.
 The contenders this year were Young’s Lobster Pound in Belfast, and Carriers and Crosby’s in Bucksport.

-Although Rich somehow wasn’t hungry, I was starving by the time we reached Belfast, so we gave Young’s a try.
-Pretty wild place—floor to ceiling lobsters!
+Although somehow Rich wasn’t hungry, I was starving by the time we reached Belfast, so we gave Young’s a try.
+Pretty wild place—imagine floor to ceiling lobsters!
 They have outside seating on the pier overlooking Penobscot Bay as well as a “dining room” on the second floor of the building.
-It was still early for lunch and therefore not too busy when we arrived, but a few other customers appeared by the time we left.
-We both ordered lobster rolls, served with lettuce on a hamburger bun which is sort of unusual, but very tasty.
+It was still early for lunch and therefore not very busy when we arrived, but a by the time we left a few more customers had arrived and were making their selections.
+Rich and I both ordered lobster rolls, served with lettuce on a hamburger bun which is sort of unusual, but very tasty.
 They were stuffed with meat and more importantly, lots of leg and body meat, which is our favorite!

 We poked around the area and took some photos while our sandwiches were being made.
 As soon as we obtained them and sat down at a picnic table outside, the dark clouds that had been encroaching blocked the sun and the wind started to whip our plates and our food around.
 We had been expecting a cold front to pass through today—I guess this was it!
 Drops began to fall and within a minute it was flat-out pouring.
 We moved to a table beneath the balcony which offered some protection, and we finished our food without getting too wet.